 Florida coastal scrub habitat occurs in scattered locations on barrier islands, dunes and sand ridges on both the east and west coasts.
 This type of habitat is positioned between the dune line on the ocean side and maritime forest or mangroves on the landward side, it is characterized by the absence of a tree canopy with areas of open sand, dominate plants are low growing shrubs and herbs.

-Plants associated with this habitat include Strangler fig, Gumbo-Limbo, Live-Oak, Mastic, Bustic, Lancewood, Ironwood, Poisonwood, Pigeon Plum, Jamaica Dogwood, Bahama Lysiloma, Mahogany, Thatch Palms and Manchineel.
+Closed canopy of tropical broadleaved evergreen and semi-deciduous species including Strangler fig, Gumbo-Limbo, Live-Oak, Mastic, Bustic, Lancewood, Ironwood, Poisonwood, Pigeon Plum, Cocoplum, Jamaica Dogwood, Bahama Lysiloma, Mahogany, Thatch Palms and Manchineel.

 Found on the Miami Ridge extending to the southwest in to the Florida Keys, also occurs on the southwest side of the state in the Big Cypress swamp area.
 This habitat is based on a limestone substrate covered with a thin layer of sand and organic detritus outcroppings of limestone